 Bottom view Back View

-RF DECK SCHEMATICS
+RF DECK SCHEMATICS:

-CATHODE CIRCUIT CONVERSION
+CATHODE CIRCUIT

-The PI-network capacitors have very short shafts with slotted ends, that
+Original 13 mHz pi-network cathode circuit: The PI-network capacitors had very short shafts with slotted ends, that

-extend only through the RF compartment; however, there are two holes in the
+extended only through the RF compartment; however, there are two holes in the

 front panel to allow for screwdriver adjustments of these capacitors.

-Completed 40 meter pi-network cathode circuit values:
+Completed 40 meter pi-network cathode circuit:

 Removed the original 3 turn coil and replaced the original doorknob caps with 650 pfd units.
 Wound a 9 turn